BabbleSim/ext_NRF52_hw_models/docs/README_impl_status.md

 # Current implementation status

-Currently peripherals of a nRF52833 and nrf5340 SOCs are modelled at varying degrees:
+Currently peripherals of nRF52833, nrf5340 and nrf54L15 SOCs are modeled at varying degrees:

 Notation: